 I have a kindergartener in my household.
 Every day he scoffs at me as I tell him to write the date at the top of his worksheets.

-I gently remind him the importance that learning sometimes means repeating.
+I gently remind him that learning sometimes means repeating.
 We learn phonics by repeating sounds and slowly putting them together.
 Math is learned by coming back to old concepts so that the new ones can be better grasped.
-He seemed to understand, despite his continued scoffing at the need to write the full date.
+He seems to understand, despite his continued scoffing at the need to write the full date.

 Learning more about the importance of God’s names, led me to appreciate Jesus’ declaration through the Book of John and the Gospels as a whole.

-Jesus introduces his place as God when declaring, “I, the one speaking to you- I am he.”
-He proclaims to be the Messiah, the self-existent God implying Jesus’ deity.
+Jesus introduced his place as God when declaring, “I, the one speaking to you- I am he.”
+He proclaims to be the Messiah, the self-existent God which implied his deity.
 John 4:26 NIV

 This statement is a precursor to the seven declarations of deity.
 Each announcement solidifies his message and God’s faithfulness in fulfilling His promises.
-Through each expression, we see his full character.
+Through each expression, we see Jesus’ full character.

 The bread promises sustainment and fulfillment.
 The manna in the desert was only temporary, but the Son of God is bread from heaven offering eternal life.
 After feeding the 5000, the people sought after more miracles when Jesus simply wanted them to see that life was given through him.
-They need not hunger again, or have to rely on miraculous signs.
+They need not hunger again nor do they have to rely on miraculous signs.

 John 8:12 When Jesus spoke again to the people, he said, “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.”